-Another common big data challenge is what David Mariani, founder and CTO of AtScale, a data integration company, refers to as the "cloud bill heart attack."
-Many enterprises estimate the costs of their new big data infrastructure using existing data consumption metrics.
-That is a mistake.
+Another common big data challenge is what David Mariani, founder and CTO of data integration company AtScale, refers to as the "cloud bill heart attack."
+Many enterprises use existing data consumption metrics to estimate the costs of their new big data infrastructure -- but that's a mistake.

-One issue is that companies underestimate the sheer demand that expanded access to richer data sets creates.
-The cloud makes it easier to access data and for big data platforms to surface richer, more granular data.
-This capability drives demand, which drives costs since the cloud will elastically scale to meet user demand.
+One issue is that companies underestimate the sheer demand for computing resources that expanded access to richer data sets creates.
+The cloud in particular makes it easier for big data platforms to surface richer, more granular data, a capability that can drive up costs because cloud systems will elastically scale to meet user demand.